Rupert Murdoch splashes opinions on Twitter

 In one of his tweets, Murdoch described Santorum, a socially conservative former senator who has risen sharply in the polls ahead of Tuesday's Iowa caucus, as the "only candidate with genuine big vision" for the country.

 In another tweet, Murdoch said, "Good to see santorum surging in Iowa.
-Regardless of policies, all debates showed principles, consistency and humility like no other other."
+Regardless of policies, all debates showed principles, consistency and humility like no other ."

 He called Obama's decision on the detention of terrorism suspects "very courageous - and dead right!"